puckzxz/NotAnotherAnimeTheme/README.md

 Want to go even further beyond?
 [Download the Triple Column Server List here](https://raw.githubusercontent.com/WhatDaPuck/NotAnotherAnimeTheme/master/variations/NotAnotherAnimeThemeTCSL.theme.css) , Open the link then Right Click -> Save As... -> Save.

+If you're having trouble downloading with the method above or you just want to download it all [Click here to download a .zip of the latest release](https://github.com/WhatDaPuck/NotAnotherAnimeTheme/archive/master.zip)

 In your appearance settings make sure you select **Dark**

 This theme is **NOT** minimal mode compatible